magento/devdocs/guides/v2.1/ui_comp_guide/concepts/ui_comp_linking_concept.md

 These properties are processed by the `initLinks()` method of the [`uiElement` class]({{page.baseurl}}/ui_comp_guide/concepts/ui_comp_uielement_concept.html).
 To implement component's communication the method uses `links.js`.

 ## List of linking properties

 ### `exports`

-- `exports`: used to notify some external entity about property changing. `exports`s value is an object, composed of the following:
+- `exports`: used to notify some external entity about property changing. `exports`'s value is an object, composed of the following:

   - `key`: name of the internal property or method which is tracked for changes.
   - `value`: name of the property or method which receives the notification.
 Can use [string templates](#string_templ).